patchew-project/qemu/docs/system/ppc/powernv.rst

 this isn't supported by kvm-pr at this moment.

-To spare users from dealing with not so informative errors when attempting to use accel=kvm, the powernv machine will throw an error informing that KVM is not supported.
+To spare users from dealing with not so informative errors when attempting to use '-accel kvm', the powernv machine will throw an error informing that KVM is not supported.
 This can be revisited in the future if kvm-pr (or any other KVM alternative) is usable as KVM accel for this machine.